How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Results

-\textbf{Leveraging the graph structure with GNNs}: These results confirm that taking into account the underlying graph structure provides a significant performance gain for the node classification task for all datasets, regardless of whether the train set is dense or sparse.
-For classical datasets, the GCN and FAGCN models outperform the use of an MLP which only takes into account node features disregarding the graph structure.
-For \mbox{\textit{WikiVitals}}, which is a disassortative dataset, the FAGCN model performs best.
-Actually in this case a simple MLP performs better than the basic GCN.
+The results in Tables \ref{tab:results_FC_sparse} and \ref{tab:results_FC_dense} confirm that taking into account the graph structure provides a statistically significant performance boost for the node classification task for all datasets, regardless of whether the train set is dense or sparse.

-\textbf{Leveraging label correlations with GMNN}: Referring to tables \ref{tab:results_FC_dense} and \ref{tab:results_FC_sparse}, a general observation is that using GMNN for \mbox{\textit{WikiVitals}}, Cora, Citeseer, Pubmed leads to the best average performance, whether the train sets are dense or sparse.

-For dense train sets the improvement provided by GMNN is either small, but nevertheless significant, or it is insignificant.
-Practically, when a large proportion of the dataset is available for training a model GMNN could be worth a try.
-Yet this small improvement should be balanced against the high computation cost incurred.

-For sparse train sets GMNN brings a more obvious improvement to the accuracy.
-This is true for all the datasets that were analyzed.
-More precisely, this improvement is significant when comparing GMNN with GCN on classical datasets and when comparing it with FAGCN on \mbox{\textit{WikiVitals}}.

-Considering Table \ref{tab:results_FC_sparse} we notice that the GMNN accuracies for either the balanced or the stratified sparse train sets of Cora, Pubmed and Wikivitals are almost equal.
-Thus the EM iterations in GMNN seem to converge to the optimal accuracy provided that the model already performed well enough on the baseline.
-The poor improvement observed on Citeseer for balanced train sets will be discussed below in this section.
+One important point to notice though is that because \mbox{\textit{WikiVitals}} is a disassortative dataset it is the FAGCN model which performs best.
+Actually when using a dense train set for \mbox{\textit{WikiVitals}} a simple MLP performs better than the basic GCN, thus confirming the importance to select an architecture which is adapted to the level of assortativity of the graph.

+For the classical datasets on the other hand, both GCN and FAGCN models outperform the use an MLP which only takes into account node features disregarding the graph structure.